pdebartol/Santorini/README.md

 ## Note

 - The pdf file "Unit test coverage" in "Deliverables" only serves to provide an overview and a small comment of the data on the test coverage.
-- In "JARs" folder under "Deliverable" folder there are the jars generated on different operating system.
+- In "JARs" folder under "Deliverable" folder you can find the jars generated on different operating system.